 Pictures can be uploaded from the device on which you are currently working.
-You may download a picture from other devices by emailing it to yourself and then downloading it to the drive on your device, or by downloading the picture from the cloud
+You may download a picture from other devices by emailing it to yourself and then downloading it to your device, or by downloading the picture from the cloud to your dev

 I will admit that I am not your average knitter: I don’t follow patterns; I don’t knit gifts (very often); and, I don’t knit accessories (unless I need a sample for the shop).
 I like to knit sweaters - sweaters that I can wear.
 But I also l